pulumi/docs/content/blog/aws-eks-managed-nodes-fargate/index.md

 Managed Node Groups will automatically scale the EC2 instances powering your cluster using an Auto Scaling Group (ASG) managed by EKS.
 This ASG also runs the latest Amazon EKS-optimized Amazon Linux 2 AMI.
 This is great on one hand &mdash; because updates will be applied automatically for you &mdash; but if you want control over this you will want to manage your own node groups.
 Finally, security groups, IAM roles, and connecting them together is handled for you.

-To opt-in to using Managed Node Groups, you can use the raw [`aws.eks.NodeGroup`](https://www.pulumi.com/docs/reference/pkg/nodejs/pulumi/aws/eks/#NodeGroup) class.
-However, if you're using the `eks.Cluster` abstraction, we've made it easy to use them, with the addition of a new `createManagedNodeGroup` function.
+To opt-in to using Managed Node Groups, the raw [`aws.eks.NodeGroup` building block](https://www.pulumi.com/docs/reference/pkg/nodejs/pulumi/aws/eks/#NodeGroup) is available.
+However, we've added the `eks.Cluster.createManagedNodeGroup` function to make it easier, and to integrate with cluster provisioning.

 For instance, this code creates a new EKS cluster, disabling the default node group &mdash; using `skipDefaultNodeGroup: true`, since we will create our own &mdash; and creates a single Managed Node Group with an IAM role, the desired scaling parameters, instance types, labels, and more: